xagon0/Kohler-DTV-Plus/Generic_Observations.md

 + Appears to be built on the ARM AMULET microprocessor

 Kohler Thermostatic Valves (K-682, K-557, K-528)
-+ Appears to  be controlled with 4-wire UART (RX/RTS, TX/CTS)
++ Appears to  be controlled with 4-wire RS-485 (RX/RTS, TX/CTS)